Ancestors of Enlil: Attestations

 The oldest references to the ancestors of Enlil have been identified in the Fara and Abu Salabikh god lists from the Early Dynastic period.
 They have been dated to the middle of the third millennium BCE.
 They are also present in a short passage from an early literary text:

-They are also mentioned in relation with the underworld in the zame hymn dedicated to Nergal.
+They are also mentioned in relation with the underworld in a section of the Zame Hymns dedicated to Nergal.
 The residence of this god is described in it as "the big dwelling, whose shadow spreads in the west over the Enki and Ninki".

 Ninki alone is mentioned in the oath formula on Eannatum's Stele of the Vultures, where it is stated that if Umma were to break the promises made, this goddess would punish the city.
 This formula differs from these assigned to all the other deities invoked in the same text (Enlil, Ninhursag, Enki, Suen and Utu).

 In incantations dated to the middle of the third millennium BCE, Enki and Ninki are mentioned in association with roots of the tamarisk.
 Two examples, presumed to be copies of southern Mesopotamian texts, are known from Ebla:

 Presumably the tree was believed to "mediate" between Enki and Ninki, who resided in the underworld, and An, who resided in heaven.

 A single offering to a goddess named Ninki, made by the queen, is mentioned in another text from Ebla, but according to Alfonso Archi most likely this figure is to be distinguished from the primordial deity bearing the same name.
 He suggests this name might only be an uncommon spelling of the better attested dbe-munus/dBa-al6-tum, the spouse of Hadabal.
 In an earlier publication he also considered it a possibility that she might have been the spouse of the local form of Ea, Ḥayya.
 "Ninki" is also attested in Ebla as a part of the phrase nin-ki kalam timki, “lady of the country”, possibly the epithet of a goddess, and as a title of Tilut, one of the wives of the vizier Ibrium.

 According to Wilfred G. Lambert, after the Early Dynastic period a gap in attestations of the ancestors of Enlil occurs, but further sources mentioning them are known from the Old Babylonian period and later.
 However, Gonzalo Rubio lists a single possible Ur III example, a fragment from Nippur, N-T545 (A 33647), which might be either an incantation or a literary text.
 It is also assumed that a mourning festival dedicated to them -associated with the duku in Nippur took place annually as early as in the third millennium BCE.
 Walther Sallaberger argues that ezem dukuga, celebrated there in the Ur III period, can be connected with later rites associated with them.
 In later periods they appear in various versions of Udug Hul.
 In Šurpu, the pairs Enki and Ninki and Enšar and Ninšar are invoked.